yurikoval/omniauth-slack/README.md

 Note that if your user is not already signed-in to the Slack team that you specify, they will be asked to provide the team domain first.

 Another (possibly undocumented) way to specify team is by passing in the `:team_domain` parameter.
 In contrast to setting `:team`, setting `:team_domain` will force authentication against the specified team (credentials permitting of course), even if the user is not logged in to that team.
-However, if you are already logged in to that team, specifying the `:team_domain` alone will not let you skip the Slack OAUTH dialog, as is possible when you specify `:team`.
+However, if you are already logged in to that team, specifying the `:team_domain` alone will not let you skip the Slack authorization dialog, as is possible when you specify `:team`.

 Sign-in behavior with team settings and signed-in state can be confusing.
 Here is a breakdown based on Slack documentation and observations while building and testing this gem: